 DIM helps your body excrete excess estrogens associated with hormone imbalances and certain cancers.

 There is no standard dose for sulforaphane.
-However, suggested dosages range from 5 to 60 mg, depending on the supplement you take.
+However, suggested dosages range from 5 to 60 mg, depending on the supplement.

-We need more research to find the best dose of sulforaphane for different health goals.
+We need more research to find out the best dose of sulforaphane for different health goals.

 Most of your nutrients should come directly from whole foods whenever possible.
 But that’s not always easy.

 As mentioned, sulforaphane comes from a range of cruciferous vegetables and sprouts.
 Unfortunately, overcooking your veggies destroys these compounds.
 Eating them raw or lightly steaming them is the best choice.
 Although, I don’t know anyone who enjoys raw broccoli.
 Plus, you’d have to munch on mountains of the stuff to get the same concentration used in clinical studies.

 Supplementing is a convenient way to get a reliable level of sulforaphane.